Criteria for Admission

 Standardized testing.
 Virginia wants highly qualified teachers who can demonstrate competent skills in mathematics, reading, and writing.
 This must be documented before a student can be admitted into teacher education.
 To that end, there are several ways to demonstrate competencies in all three areas:

-- Mathematics competencies are met if you achieve a 530 on the math portion of the SAT or 22 on ACT (if you have done either of those, then you have met this requirement), but if you do not have either of those scores:
+- Mathematics competencies are met if you achieve a 530 on the math portion of the SAT (and a composite score of 1100) or 22 on ACT math (with a composite score of 24).
+If you have done either of those, then you have met this requirement, but if you do not have either of those scores (and composites), there is another way to meet the requirements.

 MOST PHETE majors take the Core Academic Skills for Educators (CASE) in mathematics (Test # 5732).
 You need a score of 150 to pass.